 47th District: Cranberry and Seven Fields would join most of Beaver and Lawrence counties in the 47th district represented by Sen. Elder Vogel, Jr., R-New Sewickley Township.

 21st District: Sen. Mary Jo White, R-Franklin, would take over Adams, Harmony and Zelienople in the 21st senatorial district, which also would represent parts of Clarion, Forest, Venango and Warren counties under the proposed plan.

-37th District: Pine, Richland, Ross and McCandless townships would be folded into the 37th district currently represented by Sen. John Pippy, R-Moon, who is not seeking re-election in 2012.
+37th District: Pine, Richland, Ross and McCandless townships would be folded into the 37th district currently represented by

 The committee will vote on final approval for the proposed plan following a 30-day public review.
 In the meantime, an open hearing where the public can give comments on the plan will be held May 2 in Harrisburg.